 Growth of the DMAIC methodology in the United States' more service-oriented economy is not as fast as earlier in manufacturing industries.
 While DMAIC is well-proven, it requires a systematic plan for project selection in transactional environments.

-Implementing Lean Six Sigma to achieve dramatic improvements in the help desk operations of a company in India is step 2 after training.
+A company in India implemented Lean Six Sigma to achieve dramatic improvements in its help desk operations.

 Case Study: The healthcare provider wanted to see if evidence based medicine, using rigorous Six Sigma statistical methods, could or would promote a more standardized formulary.

 As hospitals consolidate resources regionally, a big challenge takes shape: handling the information necessary to manage cash flow efficiently.